danielopisani/SODA-Dataset/README.md

 * Recommended uage: Training a small object detector using images captured at different altitudes.

 ## Access the SODA Dataset from Roboflow
 The SODA dataset is also hosted on Roboflow for public access.
+The SODA Data respository on Roboflow can be accessed from [here](https://universe.roboflow.com/danielpisani/).

 ## Dataset Classes
 * Clear Plastic Bottles (clear_plastic_bottle)